Forums:

 Some recipes also recommend applying 1 tablespoon of ultralight horticultural oil to the mixture.
 The oil coats and smothers the fungi.
 The soap is added to help the mix spread and cling to the leaf surface.
 Be sure to apply to lower leaf surfaces as well.

-Researchers are still studying the such as: black spot, rust and anthracnose.
+Researchers are still studying the effects of using a baking soda mixture on other fungal diseases such as: black spot, rust and anthracnose.